 - If necessary, suction off any secretions out of the old tube that have collected above the cuff.
 Always follow the instructions given to you by your physician or the hospital personnel.

 - Using the syringe, release all air from the cuff on the old tube that is still in the throat.
-Open the neck strap and remove the tube.
+Open the tube holder and remove the tube.
 If you are not able to remove the old tube, consult your doctor.
 Never apply force!

 - In patients with a (non-epithelialized) tracheostomy, insert the new tube immediately; otherwise the stoma could close back up quickly.
 For such an event, special insertion aids are available.